Sodium Bicarbonate, Baking Soda, Bicarbonate of Soda.

 How Much Sodium Bicarbonate Can I Use?

 There’s no clear reason why irritation occurs in some people and not others.
 Some can use higher concentrations of Sodium Bicarbonate without any problems, others can use it sparingly and occasionally, some not at all.

+If you experienced an unpleasant reaction to Sodium Bicarbonate, you may be wondering whether you will be able to try to use it again.
 The good news is that although uncomfortable, the irritation will subside quickly so long as you discontinue use.
 This is very important, since applying any products to irritated skin can lead to further problems.

 - Have patience.
 Many people find a happy balance with natural deodorant through a little perseverance.
 Sometimes the only solution is to let a time pass and try again.